daveposh/dell_asset_tag_api/README.md

 - Only example files are included in the repository
 - Always use proper TLS certificate verification in production environments
 - Avoid disabling SSL verification unless absolutely necessary
+- Use appropriate authentication methods for API access
+- Implement rate limiting for API endpoints in production

 ## Contributing